 For many years I have worked with businesses to help them to identify requirements and select appropriate software.
 In doing so I have gained a few key tips on what to consider when you are looking for a system to help solve business problems and/or make improvements to the way things are done.
-Here’s my thoughts.
-Vicki.
+Here are my thoughts.

 My suggestions are that you should start by being clear what problem it is you are looking to solve.
 It is very unlikely that you will ever find an existing system that will do everything for you.
 Start with the most pressing problem and look for a solution.
 It is important when you do this that you concentrate on the end result and not on how a system enables you to get there.
 Be open minded.
 Systems will likely result in you needing to change your existing processes and that is ok.